philber/entra-verifiedid-tour/part-3/README.md

 # A guided tour of Microsoft Entra Verified ID - Part 3 Sample

-This code sample application demonstrates how to use Microsoft Entra Verified ID to issue and consume managed Custom Credentials for use with Azure AD B2C.
+Welcome to the third part of guided tour of Microsoft Entra Verified ID.

+In this part, we'll teach you to issue Custom Credential to your B2C users once they signed up.
+You'll then use this card to prove that you are a verified customer of your (fictitious) organization during signin with Azure AD B2C custom policies.

 ## About this code sample application

-Welcome to the guided tour of Microsoft Entra Verified ID.
-In this code sample application in ASP.Net Core, we'll teach you to issue Custom Credential to your B2C users once they signed up.
-You'll then use this card to prove that you are a verified customer of your (fictitious) organization during signin with B2C policies.
-The code sample application uses the Request Service API which supports ID Token to pass a payload for the verifiable credential.
+This code sample application in ASP.Net Core demonstrates how to use Microsoft Entra Verified ID to issue and consume managed Custom Credentials for use with Azure AD B2C custom policies.

-It is designed to work together with Azure AD B2C in order to have Verifiable Credentials for B2C accounts.
+It is indeed designed to work together with Azure AD B2C in order to have Verifiable Credentials for B2C accounts.
 Even though you could use it for testing generic VC contracts, like the VerifiedEmployee resp. the CustomCredentialTest VC in the firt part resp. the second part of this guide, you should use it when integrating with the provided Azure AD B2C custom policies that exists in this repo.

+The code sample application is forked from the repo available at [https://github.com/Azure-Samples/active-directory-verifiable-credentials-dotnet](https://github.com/Azure-Samples/active-directory-verifiable-credentials-dotnet).
+More specifically, the related code is located in the 3-asp-net-core-api-b2c folder.

+Likewise, The sample Azure AD B2C custom policies being used along with this code are forked from the repo available at [https://github.com/Azure-Samples/active-directory-verifiable-credentials/tree/main/B2C](https://github.com/Azure-Samples/active-directory-verifiable-credentials/tree/main/B2C).

+**PLEASE REFER TO THESE REPOS FOR THE LATEST AVAILABLE BITS.**

+As such, the code sample application uses the Request Service API which supports ID Token to pass a payload for the verifiable credential.
+It has been adapted accordingly.

 ## Azure AD B2C and Verifiable Credentials working together - how does it work?